Testosterone Injection

 Testosterone may increase the risk of developing prostate cancer.
 Talk to your doctor about the risks of receiving this medication.

 Testosterone injection may cause the bones to mature more quickly than normal in children who receive the medication.
 This means that the children may stop growing sooner than expected and may have a shorter than expected adult height.
+Testosterone may also cause precocious puberty (early puberty) in children and teenagers.

 Testosterone injection may cause other side effects.
 Call your doctor if you have any unusual problems while receiving this medication.

-If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( http://www.fda.gov/Safety/MedWatch ) or by phone (1-800-332-1088).
+If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( https://www.fda.gov/Safety/MedWatch ) or by phone (

 What should I know about storage and disposal of this medication?

-Keep testosterone enanthate injection (Xyosted) in the container it came in, tightly closed, and out of reach of children.
+Keep testosterone enanthate injection (Xyosted ® ) in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from light, excess heat and moisture (not in the bathroom).
 Do not refrigerate or freeze.

-It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
-To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org
+Keep all medication out of sight and reach of children as many containers are not child-resistant.
+Always lock safety caps.
+Place the medication in a safe location – one that is up and away and out of their sight and reach https://www.upandaway.org

-Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
-However, you should not flush this medication down the toilet.
-Instead, the best way to dispose of your medication is through a medicine take-back program.
-Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
-See the FDA's Safe Disposal of Medicines website ( http://goo.gl/c4Rm4p ) for more information if you do not have access to a take-back program.
+Dispose of unneeded medications in a way so that pets, children, and other people cannot take them.
+Do not flush this medication down the toilet.
+Use a medicine take-back program.
+Talk to your pharmacist about take-back programs in your community.
+Visit the FDA's Safe Disposal of Medicines website https://goo.gl/c4Rm4p for more information.

 What other information should I know?